Skip to Content

 These data are Scottish Government calculations.
 More detail on in-work poverty in Scotland can be found in the Scottish Government document What do we know about in-work poverty in Scotland?

 These data come from Scottish Government statistics.
 They were updated in March 2023.
-They will be updated again when in 2024 when new data become available.
+They will be updated again in 2024 when new data become available.